... views

 Source

-Why is ideation important?
+Why is Ideation Important?

 Ideation isn’t just a helpful trick designers use to make products a little better.
 By tapping into this process early into the product design process, you’ll be able to address a host of potential issues, making your operations more efficient and cost-effective.